 The resources for this chapter are divided into eight categories, mirroring the subsections that appear in Food, Farming, & Sustainability.
-Each begins with the most recent resources posted first.
+Except for the special section on the Waters of the US rule, each begins with the most recent resources posted first.
 Website links are provided to assist readers in further research.

 Conservation Programs & Initiatives:

 Provisions of the 2018 Farm Bill reauthorize and in some cases amend existing conservation programs.
 The Conference Report for this Farm Bill from the Senate and House negotiators is found on the Senate Agriculture Committee website.

 2018 Farm Act Retains Conservation Programs But Could Reduce Payments for Land Retirement, USDA ERS (Dec.
 1, 2019)

 Prior Converted Cropland Under the Clean Water Act, Cong.
 Res.
 Serv.
 In Focus Rep. IF11136 (Mar.
 14, 2019).

 Cost-Effective Strategies for Reducing Cropland Nutrient Deliveries to the Gulf of Mexico, USDA ERS, Amber Waves (Sept.
 26, 2018) (derived from the full report, Reducing Nutrient Losses From Cropland in the Mississippi/Atchafalaya River Basin: Cost Efficiency and Regional Distribution, USDA ERS, Econ.
 Res.
 Rep. ERR-258 (Sept.
 2018).